Programs and Support

 - Virtual Library: An online extension of the Alzheimer’s Association Green-Field Library, located at our home office in Chicago.
 Search the online catalog, view resources chosen by experts, email our librarian questions, and learn how to borrow materials.

 In the early stage of the disease, you can still lead an independent life.
 However, there are some preparations you should make to help you remain independent as long as possible and ensure your safety as the disease progresses.
 There are many potential safety issues to consider, such as driving, making your home safe, taking medications safely and wandering.
-Learn more: Safety
+A safety measure you can take is enrolling in a wandering response service.

 Next: Plan for Your Future